eembc/energyrunner/README.md

 | Hookup Wires | E-Z-Hook | [E-Z-Hook](https://e-z-hook.com/test-leads/pins-plugs-sockets/9110-square-0-025-inch-socket-with-heat-shrink-22-awg-pvc-test-lead-jumper/) - [DigiKey](https://www.digikey.com/en/products/detail/e-z-hook/9110-6-S/2603112) |
 | Headers (extra tall) | Samtec Inc. | [Samtec](https://www.samtec.com/products/mtsw-110-09-s-s-330) - [DigiKey](https://www.digikey.com/en/products/detail/samtec-inc/MTSW-110-09-S-S-330/8162605) |

-# Submitting a Score

-To submit a score, use the [Submission Link](https://www.eembc.org/ulpmark/ulp-ml/submit.php).
-You will need to create an account, and will be presented with a submission disclosure.
-Once submitted, scores take about 1-2 days to be reviewed and published.
-Scores may also be certified, which is a process by which EEMBC labs determines the benchmark was run in accordance with the roles.
-Please contact [EEMBC support](mailto:support@eembc.org) for information on certification.
-Certification will not be available until summer 2021.

 # Copyright License

 This software is the copyright of EEMBC.
 The source code on this repo is released under Apache 2.0.
 The binaries have their own click-throughs.